Mediation & Arbitration · Orange County, CA

 How much does it cost?

-Mediation and billable arbitration work are $250 per hour.
+Mediation and billable arbitration work are $250 per hour — the neutral's fee, typically shared by the parties.
 Arbitration hearing days are billed at $2,000 per day.
 The first 30-minute consultation is free.
+The total depends on complexity, but it's consistently a fraction of the cost of going to court.

 Is the process confidential, and where does it take place?

 Yes — both mediation and private arbitration are confidential.
-Sessions can be held in person in Orange County or remotely by video for parties anywhere in Southern California.
+Sessions can be held in person in Orange County, or online by Zoom or phone for parties anywhere in Southern California, with documents reviewed and signed remotely.